ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+H&#x27;g tbe s ocressi ve stage of their pro­
+i tbe aria of civilized life : and among
+linirs, he informed me that at thir ear
+Thv
+aenim
+I- g re;
+Wbe
+I held
+reat mistake tbey only sent
+Tbeie boys came borne intel- .
+boy to school
+lice-1 men, but they marri d uneducated and
+nncivuizec wive and tne unirorm result was,
-eir child en were all like thv-ir moth era.
+their child en were all like thv-ir moth era.
 The
 father soon lost all his interest hi bob wife
 and children.
 1 And now, said be, &#x27;if we
 would educate but one class of our children,